manjieva1/NMR_paper_2023/README.md

 It has old information as well as updated information.
 Updated basis sets used in the paper are located inside modified_basis_sets folders.

 Abbreviations rm2 and rm4, rm8 mean radial multiplier = 2, 4, 8 respectively.

+File Excel_Tables_NMR_Paper _for_Plots.xlsx contails all tables with calculated data as well as its analysis for creating plots.